prateekbhatt/userjoy/apps/api/README.md

 - Billing data is stored both in Company and User models
 - Billing status must be one of [trial, free, paying, cancelled]
-- createdAt property should not be automatically added on company creation
+- ct property should not be automatically added on company creation